Lucas Brunelle: Controversy

-In November 2014, Brunelle was involved in a traffic accident on Tremont Street near Boston Common.
+In November 2014, Brunelle was involved in a traffic crash on Tremont Street near Boston Common.
 While running a red light, he struck a pedestrian, causing injury.
 He was then involved in an altercation with a taxi driver immediately following the incident with the pedestrian.
 Brunelle hailed the taxi driver for help, and the driver then physically attacked Brunelle, and attempted to run the cyclist over when Brunelle stood in front of the cab to prevent the driver from fleeing the scene.